-The proof of Theorem \ref{thm: main result} relies on Proposition \ref{prop: key} whose proof is a bit technical, and thus will be given afterwards.
-We list the maps appeared in the proof of Theorem \ref{thm: main result} in the following diagram (starting from Step 2).
+The proof of Theorem \ref{thm: main result} relies on Proposition \ref{prop: key} whose proof is a bit technical and thus will be given afterwards.
+We list the maps that shall appear in the proof of Theorem \ref{thm: main result} in the following diagram (starting from Step 2).

 \begin{proof}[Proof of Theorem \ref{thm: main result}]